A guide to Soakaway Blockages and how to repair them.

 Soakaway blocked due to a faulty Septic Tank

 If you have a hard blockage if may be caused by a fault in your Septic Tank other than a temporary blockage.
-If there is damage to your septic tank’s dip pipe or baffle then solid waste may be flowing straight in to the Soakaway.
+If there is damage to your septic tank’s dip pipe or baffle then solid waste may be flowing straight into the Soakaway.
 This will cause the Soakaway to become blocked and fail.
-You will also be discharging untreated waste directly, which likely cause a bad odour.
+You will also be discharging untreated waste directly, which likely causes a bad odour.

 Is there a Chemical to treat a blocked Soakaway?